rbpollock/labboNetwork/docs/guides/reputation-mining.md

 #### A. Introduction

-Colony's reputation system is key to its functionality, and in order to work successfully, with decays being calculated and new reputation being awarded as appropriate, it relies on the reputation 'mining' process.
+Labbo's reputation system is key to its functionality, and in order to work successfully, with decays being calculated and new reputation being awarded as appropriate, it relies on the reputation 'mining' process.
 Any user with sufficient CLNY can stake that CLNY to participate in the process.
 This guide is intended to provide information for a (sufficiently technical) user who wishes to do so.

 To participate in the reputation mining process you need to have staked at least the minimum amount of CLNY Tokens (currently 2000 CLNY), for at least one full mining cycle duration (currently 60 minutes) before you can submit a new reputation root hash.